-Windows Services (also know as services.msc), are used to modify how Windows services run on your system.
+Windows Services, also known as services.msc, is used to modify how Windows services run on your system.
 These services are responsible for running available programs and managing many system settings and resources.
 You can modify a service's settings for security, troubleshooting, and performance-related reasons.
-One of those services is Windows Update service.
+One of these services is Windows Update.

-Windows Update is a service that is also known as "wuauserv" service, or Windows Update Auto Update Service.
-Wuauserv enables the detection, download, and installation of updates for Windows system and other programs.
-If this service is disabled, users will not be able to use Windows Update or its automatic updating feature, and programs will not be able to use the Windows Update Agent (WUA).
-Basically, this service is responsible for download and installation of available updates for your Windows operating system and its programs.
-However, sometimes this update process can become problematic and cause high CPU usage and slow down your computer.
+The Windows Update service is also known as "wuauserv" or Windows Update Auto Update Service. wuauserv enables detection, download, and installation of updates for Windows systems and other programs.
+If this service is disabled, you will be unable to use Windows Update or its automatic updating feature and programs will be unable to use the Windows Update Agent (WUA).
+Essentially, this service is responsible for download and installation of available updates for the Windows operating system and associated programs.
+Despite its importance to Windows, the update process can be problematic, causing high CPU usage and reducing system performance.

 Table of Contents: